bghira/SimpleTuner/documentation/DATALOADER.md

 - `prepend_instance_prompt` and `instance_prompt` behave as normal.
 - Updating a sample's caption in between training runs will cache the new embed, but not remove the old (orphaned) unit.
+- When an image doesn't exist in a dataset, its filename will be used as its caption and an error will be emitted.

 ## Custom aspect ratio-to-resolution mapping